Tag: share

 Jesus, however, knew they needed something they didn’t recognize they needed…solitude.

 In our day and age, solitude is a struggle.
 Theoretically, the quietest spot in the continental US is in Olympic National Park in Washington.
-There is a place in the Hoh Min rain forest that one is unable to hear the sounds of humanity.
+There is a place in the Hoh Min rain forest that one is unable to the sounds of humanity.
 To protect this space there have had to be discussions with the FAA, airlines, and even the Federal Government about keeping it that way.
 It has been a struggle.

 As humanity’s technology has evolved, it’s effect upon solitude has been significant.
 Many people will suffer measurable hearing earlier than in previous generations due to noise.
 As hearing is one of our senses, and often the one that senses danger first, our hearing is active.
 Any noise, therefore, may disrupt our quiet.